vingkan/SnaPy/README.md

 # Generate minhash signature and add new texts to LSH model.
 new_text = [
-    'Jupiter is primarily composed of hydrogen with a quarter of its mass being helium', 'Jupiter moving out of the inner Solar System would have allowed the formation of inner planets.', ]
+    'Jupiter is primarily composed of hydrogen with a quarter of its mass being 'helium',
+    'Jupiter moving out of the inner Solar System would have allowed the ' 'formation of inner planets.',
+]

 new_labels = ['doc1', 'doc2']

-new_minhash = MinHash(new_text, n_gram=9, permutations=100, hash_bits=64, method='multi_hash', seed=3)
+new_minhash = MinHash(new_text, n_gram=9, permutations=100, hash_bits=64, seed=3)

 lsh.update(new_minhash, new_labels)